Shadowland (song): Impact

 "Shadowland" is still considered to be one of Headley's signature songs.
 In October 2014, Disney Theatrical Group released an official lyric video for the song and uploaded it to YouTube.
 Emily Brandon of Oh My Disney remarked that the song "is one of those songs that sticks with us long after we hear it" due to a combination of its moving lyrics, references to the film's score and appreciation for Nala's and her story".
-Actor Michael Crawford covered the song in a medley of songs from The Lion King.
+Actor and singer Michael Crawford covered the song in 2001 in a medley of songs from The Lion King, included on The Disney Album.
 In 2016, Simmons performed the song live on the Disney Wonder cruise ship as part of the Disney Theatrical Group's "Stars Set Sail" live concert series.
 After Disney announced that singer Beyoncé had been cast as Nala in John Favreau's upcoming CGI remake of The Lion King in November 2017, fans started hoping Beyoncé would be recording a version of "Shadowland" for the film.
 WLCK's Ray Cornelius speculated, "While this tune was not in the original movie, I’m sure the film’s producers will make an exception and allow Beyoncé to perform it or create a new song for her.
 Let’s keep our fingers crossed."